-Before we go into the recipe let’s take a moment and marvel at the wonder of chia seeds.
+Before we go into the recipe let’s take a moment and marvel at the wonder of chia seeds, the basic ingredient of a chia pudding.

 - 486 calories